plausible/docs/docs/compare-stats.md

 "Previous period", "Year over year" and "Custom period" comparisons are all available.
 The comparison is matched by day of the week by default to avoid any discrepancies caused by the weekend.
 You can also optionally match by date.

 You can choose between different chart intervals to display the comparison the way you want and segment your audience any way you wish to analyze that segment over time.
+And if you've [imported your historical Google Analytics stats](google-analytics-import.md), you can compare against those too.

 ## How to compare two different date ranges